 Japan Festival 11am - 5pm

 A celebration of Japanese culture and the fascinating art collection at Chiddingstone Castle.
 The day will be packed with activities, demonstrations, and performances including traditional music, dance, martial arts, calligraphy, stalls, talks, and displays.
 A great day out for all the family and a chance to experience Japanese arts and traditions.
 Refreshments available.
-The festival opens at 11am and closes at 5pm.
+The Japan Festival is supported by a grant from The Great Britain Sasakawa Foundation.
 All day tickets: Adults £10.
 Child £5.

 Thursday 2 September 2-3pm